bhaskareddy652/Fake-News-Detection-Using-BERT/README.md

 # Project Overview

--Fine-tuned a BERT model for classifying news articles as Real or Fake.
+- Fine-tuned a BERT model for classifying news articles as Real or Fake.
--Achieved high accuracy and F1 scores on test data.
+- Achieved high accuracy and F1 scores on test data.
--Developed a Flask web app and REST API for interactive predictions.
+- Developed a Flask web app and REST API for interactive predictions.

 # Dataset